Maria Cecilia has a passion for dogs. Peso is her dog whom she loves eternally, and she dedicates all doggy articles to him.

 How I Found Out About My Dog's Ailment

-It was in late 2007, I never knew about this ailment until a veterinarian told me about it.
-Peso was 7 years old when I observed him having difficulty putting his poop out, even if I gave him a soft diet, a stool softener medicine and lots of water, still the poor dog had a hard time and at his worst, he couldn't release even a small piece.
-The next time I brought him to his veterinarian, Enema was performed to remove the impacted stool that stuck up in the space developed by the hernia.
+I never knew about this ailment until a veterinarian told me about it in late 2007.
+Peso was seven years old when I observed him having difficulty putting his poop out, even if I gave him a soft diet, a stool softener medicine, and lots of water.
+The poor dog had a hard time and at his worst, he couldn't release even a small piece.
+The next time I brought him to his veterinarian, an enema was performed to remove the impacted stool that stuck up in the space developed by the hernia.

 Enema Procedure to Remove the Impacted Stool